Oklahoma Rummy: All You Need To Know!

 The game begins like any other game of rummy.
 The dealer is randomly chosen at the start of the game.
 After the end of each round, the winner of that round becomes the dealer of the next round.
 The play begins with the player on the left of the dealer and then continues in a clockwise manner.

 Apart from the cards dealt at the start of the game, all the other remaining cards are shuffled and placed face down on the center table as the draw pile.
-The topmost card from this pile is tuned face up and placed on the center table as the discard pile.
+The topmost card from this pile is turned face up and placed on the center table as the discard pile.
 This topmost card that forms the discard pile is very important as it determines the maximum amount of points a player can have in his hand before knocking.
-For example, if it is a face card that carries 10 points, the player can knock with 10 or less points.
-If the card is a 8 card, the player can knock with 8 or less points.
+For example, if it is a face card that carries 10 points, the player can knock with 10 or fewer points.
+If the card is an 8 card, the player can knock with 8 or fewer points.

 The knocker, after discarding a card, spreads out all his cards on the table; if he has no unmatched cards, it means the knocker has gone “Gin”.
 In this case the knocker gets a bonus of 20 points.
 However, if the knocker has points more than or equal to his opponents, the knocker is left in a weaker position as the difference between the points is added to the opponents’ score.

 If the knocker has not gone “Gin” and has points more than or equal to his opponent, the opponent can add melds in order to decrease the deadwood cards in their hands.
 When this happens, it means that the knocker is “undercut”.
 In such cases, the knocker gets a penalty of 25 points and the opponent earns a bonus of 10 points.

 There are many applications available that let you play Oklahoma rummy online, but you have to be extra careful as there are a lot of fake applications which can lead to fraud.
 However, if you choose a certified application like Getmega, it guarantees you complete safety and you can have fun playing different variants of rummy.